dmd-program/dmd-100-sp18/projects/ritual/develop-brainstorm.md

 ![Paper markdown download link](/assets/paper-download-link.png)

 ## Post work to the Studio

 1. Follow **download and export** instructions to download the brainstorm document in Markdown format.
-2. Open the `.md` document.
+2. Open the `.md` document with any plaintext editing software such as [TextEdit](https://en.wikipedia.org/wiki/TextEdit) on OSX or [NotePad](https://en.wikipedia.org/wiki/Microsoft_Notepad) on Windows.
 Copy the content of the `.md` document and paste it into the assignment submission text box.

+### Solving technical issues

+1. Is your markdown table code broken when you upload it to Studio?
+Read the Table Gotchas for the [example Paper brainstorm session](https://paper.dropbox.com/doc/Mikes-brainstorm-session-LXePCzDG128wgby37An36).
+2. Are there single hashtags \(\#\)?
+Those are for heading styles.
+You can delete them or add a space and some heading text.
+3. Does nothing render at all?
+Check to see that there are no special emoji characters.
+4. For a full example of how to write in Markdown, [see this page](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).